-Munro Global Growth Fund (Hedge Fund) Type of fee or cost 1 Amount How and when paid Ongoing annual fees and costs 3 Management fees and costs The fees and costs for managing your investment 1.2.3 Estimated to be 1.36% p.a. of the Net Asset Value (NAV) of the Fund, comprised of: 1.
-A management fee of 1.35% p.a. of the NAV of the Fund 2 ; 2.
+Type of fee or cost 1 Amount How and when paid Ongoing annual fees and costs 3 Management fees and costs The fees and costs for managing your investment ^{1,2,3} Estimated to be 1.36% p.a. of the Net Asset Value (NAV) of the Fund, comprised of: 1.
+A management fee of 1.35% p.a. of the NAV of the Fund2; 2.
 Estimated indirect costs of 0.01% p.a. of the NAV of the Fund; and 3.
-Estimated abnormal costs of 0.00% p.a. of the NAV of the Fund 1.
-The management fee is calculated and accrued daily in the Net Asset Value (NAV) per Ordinary Unit and paid monthly in arrears.
+Estimated abnormal costs of 0.00% p.a. of the NAV of the Fund The management fee is calculated and accrued daily in the Net Asset Value (NAV) per Ordinary Unit and paid monthly in arrears.
 This fee is payable from the assets of the Fund on the last Business Day of each calendar month.
 The amount of this fee can be negotiated.
-2. Indirect costs are paid out of the Fund's assets or an interposed vehicle's assets as and when incurred.
+Indirect costs are paid out of the Fund's assets or an interposed vehicle's assets as and when incurred.
 Indirect costs are reflected in the NAV per Unit and are not charged separately to an investor.
-3. Abnormal costs are paid out of the Fund's assets as and when incurred.
+Abnormal costs are paid out of the Fund's assets as and when incurred.
 Performance fees Amounts deducted from your investment in relation to the performance of the product Estimated to be 1.14% p.a. of the Net Asset Value of the Fund 4 The Performance Fee is calculated as 10.00% of the amount by which the NAV per Unit increases, subject to exceeding Hurdle Rate and High Watermark.
-The estimated Performance Fee is only payable if the NAV per Unit exceeds both the High Watermark and Hurdle Rate The Performance Fee is calculated each Business Day and accrued daily in the NAV per Unit and paid to the Responsible Entity bi-annually within 30 days of 31 December and 30 June in arrears from the assets of the Fund4.
+The estimated Performance Fee is only payable if the NAV per Unit exceeds both the High Watermark and Hurdle Rate.
+The Performance Fee is calculated each Business Day and accrued daily in the NAV per Unit and paid to the Responsible Entity bi-annually within 30 days of 31 December and 30 June in arrears from the assets of the Fund 4 .
 Transaction costs 3 The costs incurred by the scheme when buying or selling assets Estimated transaction costs of 0.56% p.a. of the NAV of the Fund $^{\rm 5}$ Transaction costs generally arise when the value of the assets of the Fund are affected by the day-to-day trading of the Fund and are paid out of the assets of the Fund as and when incurred.
-Member activity related fees and costs (fees for services or when your money moves in or out of the scheme) 3 Establishment fee The fee to open your investment Nil The Fund does not charge an establishment fee Contribution fee The fee on each amount contributed to your investment Nil The Fund does not charge a contribution fee
+Member activity related fees and costs (fees for services or when your money moves in or out of the scheme) 3 Establishment fee The fee to open your investment Nil The Fund does not charge an establishment fee

+The Fund does not charge a contribution fee